Security Architecture

 Layer 2

-## RAM-Only Server Processing
+RAM-Only Server Processing

-**How it works:** The server's data store is configured for memory-only operation with no disk persistence whatsoever.
+This is the core of SafeScribe’s privacy design.
+The server runs OpenAI’s Whisper model weights via the self-hosted faster-whisper inference engine — no third-party API calls.
+The data store is configured for memory-only operation with no disk persistence whatsoever.
 Every piece of data has an automatic expiry as a failsafe.
-This means:

-- If the server restarts, all in-memory data is permanently lost (by design)
+- ✓ If the server restarts, all in-memory data is permanently lost — by design

-- No disk file, backup, or log contains your audio
+- ✓ No disk file, backup, or log contains your audio

-- Forensic disk analysis of the server would find zero audio content
+- ✓ Forensic disk analysis of the server would find zero audio content

-### What the server holds temporarily (in RAM)
+What the server holds temporarily (in RAM):

 | Data | Deleted When |